krystianbajno/uplink/README.md

 - **File Transfer:** Upload and download files and directories with gzip compression and AES-256-GCM encryption.
 - **Command Execution:** Execute shell commands on the remote server or client.
 - **Passphrase Protection:** Communication is encrypted with AES-256-GCM and the key is derived from a passphrase using HKDF, and can be changed during runtime.
-- **Proxying:** Proxy connections to other UPLINK servers and relay commands through them.
 - **Web Interface:** A web-based interface allows issuing commands, managing files, and updating the passphrase from a browser.

 ## Installation